AnabelSMRuggiero/sbmltoodepy/paper.md

 The program aims to accelerate construction of multiscale models that import and reuse published SBML models, many of which are available in the BioModels Database at https://www.ebi.ac.uk/biomodels/

-In SMBLtoODEpy, each of the model components are extracted using libSBML, a software library for parsing and editing SBML models [@bornstein2008].
+In SBMLtoODEpy, each of the model components are extracted using libSBML, a software library for parsing and editing SBML models [@bornstein2008].
 The model components can be output to a JSON file.
 JSON is a format that is easier for users to read and directly edit than either the SBML or Python implementations of the model.
 The extracted model components are used to create a Python file that defines a class that implements the model.